 The doctor must avoid bias if he/she is to provide an impartial and objective opinion.
-There are many forms of bias, all of which might interfere with (impede) a doctor's evaluation of suspected abuse.
+There are many forms of bias, all of which risk seriously impeding the doctor evaluation of a child with suspected abuse.

 A comprehensive discussion about types of bias and how best to avoid it is beyond the scope of this document but students of forensic medicine are encouraged to explore this topic further because it is such an important issue in clinical practice.
-Confirmatory bias, contextual bias and other cognitive biases have the capacity to seriously distort and derail an assault assessment unless the doctor is aware of the risks and guards against them.
-Implicit (unconscious) biases cannot be totally avoided.
+Confirmatory bias, belief bias and other cognitive biases have the capacity to seriously distort and derail an assault assessment unless the doctor is aware of the risks and guards against them.